ngdo-pro/fraction-kata-php/README.md

-# Blacksmith Project's PHP kata starter
+# Blacksmith Project's Fraction kata php

-This is a simple php kata starter:
-- Source code lives in `src/`
-- Test code lives in `tests/`
+This kata is described in the book [Software Craft: TDD, Clean Code et autres pratiques essentielles](https://www.dunod.com/sciences-techniques/software-craft-tdd-clean-code-et-autres-pratiques-essentielles).

-## Requirements:
+## Instructions

+We need to write an application capable of doing the 4 basic mathematical operations:
+- addition
+- subtraction
+- multiplication
-- docker-compose
+- division

-## How to use it:

-- `make composer` to install dependencies
-- `make phpunit` to run your tests
+The program MUST give the result as an irreducible fraction and might need to be simplified.

+Examples:

+- `4/7 + 2/7 = 6/7`
+- `4/7 - 2/7 = 2/7`
+- `4/7 * 2/7 = 8/49`
+- `4/7 / 2/7 = 2`